public desires/private pleasures(a novel)

 In the city where her lover lives the subject is forbidden.
 The dogs snap at her heels.
 They have cut out her tongue & shaved her head.
 The ditch is full of thorns.

 Her skin bleeds.
 Her throat fills with green slime.
 She spits.
 She tears the dogs apart with her teeth.
-Her lover is arrested.
-For a crime she didn't commit.

 She half wakes in the night.
 She imagines she is writing a thriller.
 She dozes again.
 Her lover is a lawyer.
 In the early dawn she eats a bowl of yoghurt.
 With honey.